What is Plan Builder

 If you delete a plan created through Plan Builder, any events that you added to your calendar via that plan will remain on your calendar.
 If you create a new plan, you can add these events to your plan by clicking the "Include" button in the Existing Events section of Plan Builder.

-Should I take the Ramp Test when I start Plan Builder?
+Should I take the Ramp Test before I start Plan Builder?

-The Ramp Test will be the first workout in any training phase.
+The Ramp Test will automatically be the first workout in any training phase or plan.
 If you are just starting a TrainerRoad plan, we definitely recommend starting off with this workout.
 If you have recently completed a Ramp Test in another training plan you can skip this Ramp Test at your own discretion.

 I don’t have much time until my goal event.
 Can Plan Builder create a training plan on a short timeline?